 To add a large number of vendors to the Vendor list at the same time, display the Vendor Center window, click the New Vendor button, and then choose the Add Multiple Vendors option.
 QuickBooks displays the Add/Edit Multiple List Entries worksheet, which lets you collect and edit all the same information that the regular vendor windows do.
-You can, if you're inclined, use this window to copy and paste vendor information from a Microsoft Excel workbook.
+If you're so inclined, you can use this window to copy and paste vendor information from a Microsoft Excel workbook.